pstarns2/World-Cup-2022-Latent-Profile-Analysis/README.md

 | **Conservative Anchors** | 68 | 23.1 | 0.01 | 0.01 | 3.28 | 11.4 | 1.29 | 82.8 |
 | **Balanced Contributors** | 131 | 44.4 | 0.08 | 0.09 | 3.81 | 13.2 | 1.26 | 81.0 |

-**Primary Attackers (21%).** High on *both* finishing (npxG z ≈ +1.1) and creation (xAG z ≈ +0.7), the most aerially involved, and the least secure in possession (pass z ≈ −1.0) — output purchased at the price of possession security.
+**Primary Attackers (21%).** High on *both* finishing (npxG z ≈ +1.1) and creation (xAG z ≈ +0.7), the most aerially involved, and the least secure in possession (pass z ≈ −1.0), outputthat typically comes at the price of possession security.
 Highest-certainty members: Giroud, Lewandowski, Embolo; Messi, Mbappé, and Neymar classify here too.
-Note that npxG measures the quality of chances *accumulated*, not conversion — this profile identifies players who consistently occupy high-value attacking situations.
+Note that npxG measures the quality of chances *accumulated*, not the conversion of these chances.
+This profile identifies players who consistently occupy high-value attacking situations and who have teammates that can get them into these high-value position.

-**Ball-Playing Defenders (12%).** The most distinctive signature in the data: progressive carrying near +1 SD, the best passing (88.3%), and by far the *least* pressing (z ≈ −1.1) — players who advance the ball into space nobody contests.
+**Ball-Playing Defenders (12%).** The most distinctive signature in the data: progressive carrying near +1 SD, the best passing (88.3%), and by far the *least* pressing (z ≈ −1.1), players who advance the ball into space nobody contests.
 Members: Stones, Maguire, Laporte, Tim Ream, and Rodri (who played the tournament at center-back for Spain).

 **Conservative Anchors (23%).** Near-zero attacking output (npxG and xAG both ≈ 0.01/90) with slightly above-average passing security and unremarkable everything else.
-These are the low-risk stabilizers — full-backs and holding mids like Mooy, Krychowiak, and Hincapié whose job is to not lose the game.
+These are the low-risk stabilizers, full-backs and holding mids like Mooy, Krychowiak, and Hincapié whose job is to not lose the game.

 **Balanced Contributors (44%).** The plurality profile: mildly above average in creation and pressing, mildly below in everything physical.
-Modrić, Marquinhos, Bernardo Silva, and Konaté all land here — genuinely excellent players whose contribution is spread too evenly for any single dimension to define them.
+Modrić, Marquinhos, Bernardo Silva, and Konaté all land here, genuinely excellent players whose contribution is spread too evenly for any single dimension to define them.

 ![Profile membership distribution](profile_size_distribution.png)

 ### The profile that refused to exist

 Five types were hypothesized in advance, including a distinct "Creative Playmaker" defined by chance creation.
-It never emerged — in no solution did xAG dominate a profile on its own.
+It never emerged.
+In no solution did xAG dominate a profile on its own.
 Instead, the model filed the tournament's elite creators (Messi, Neymar, Bruno Fernandes, Griezmann) into the same profile as its pure finishers.
 The person-centered conclusion: at this level, *creating and taking high-value chances is one role, not two*.
-A variable-centered analysis could never have surfaced this — the xAG regression coefficient would have looked healthy either way.
+A variable-centered analysis could never have surfaced this, the xAG regression coefficient would have looked healthy either way.

 ### Validity check: profiles vs. positions

 ![Nominal position by latent profile](profile_position_crosstab.png)

 The model never saw positions, so agreement between profile and position is an external validity check — and disagreement is information, not error.
 Ball-Playing Defenders are 94% nominal defenders; Primary Attackers are 72% forwards, with the "mismatches" being attacking midfielders (Neymar, Griezmann, Bruno Fernandes) whom the model grouped by function rather than formation slot.
-Across 295 players there are exactly two genuine anomalies — Steven Bergwijn and Granit Xhaka classifying as Ball-Playing Defenders — which is the kind of error rate that builds confidence in the other 293.
+Across 295 players there are exactly two genuine anomalies.
+Steven Bergwijn and Granit Xhaka classifying as Ball-Playing Defenders.
 (Full crosstab: `profile_position_crosstab.csv`; anomalies: `profile_position_mismatches.csv`.)

 ---

 ## Team Composition: Style, Not Destiny

 Aggregating profiles to minutes-weighted team shares gives every squad a compositional "fingerprint."
-With n = 32 teams this is deliberately descriptive — no regression, no causal claims — but the descriptive patterns are striking:
+With n = 32 teams this is deliberately descriptive, but the descriptive patterns are intriguing:

 ![Team profile composition by tournament stage](team_composition_heatmap.png)

-- **The two finalists were compositional twins.** Argentina and France both gave 28% of minutes to Primary Attackers and a majority (59% and 54%) to Balanced Contributors — the only two teams in the tournament with that combination.
+- **The two finalists were compositional twins.** Argentina and France both gave 28% of minutes to Primary Attackers and a majority (59% and 54%) to Balanced Contributors.
+They are the only two teams in the tournament with this combination.
 - **Composition did not predict advancement.** Ghana gave 45% of minutes to attackers and went home in the group stage; Spain gave 0% and won its group before a Round-of-16 exit on penalties as the tournament's most Balanced-heavy side (76%).
 Attacker share among group-stage exits (22%) was virtually identical to the champion's (28%).
-- **Anchor-heavy compositions cluster among underdogs.** Costa Rica (62%), Qatar (55%), and Cameroon (49%) devoted the most minutes to Conservative Anchors — consistent with low-block, risk-minimizing game plans — but Australia reached the knockouts with 53%, so even that pattern has exceptions.
+- **Anchor-heavy compositions cluster among underdogs.** Costa Rica (62%), Qatar (55%), and Cameroon (49%) devoted the most minutes to Conservative Anchors.
+This is consistent with low-block, risk-minimizing game plans.
+These 3 teams failed to make it out of the group stage playing this style of soccer but Australia reached the knockouts with 53%, so even that pattern has exceptions.
 - **Ball-Playing Defenders were a knockout-round staple but not a requirement:** 13 of 16 knockout teams fielded at least one, vs. 10 of 16 group-stage exits — and the champion's share was just 5%.
-The people-analytics translation: team profile mix is a *style descriptor*, not a performance predictor — the same lesson as workforce composition dashboards, which describe how an organization distributes its labor without by themselves explaining which org wins.
-(Data: rare_profile_scarcity.csv`, `rare_profile_by_stage.csv`; exploratory outcome models in scripts `06`.)

 ---

 ## Limitations

-- Profiles describe *World Cup tournament behavior* per 90 minutes — a compressed, tactically distinctive context — and should not be read as stable player traits.
+- Profiles describe *World Cup tournament behavior* per 90 minutes.
+This a compressed, tactically distinctive context and should not be read as stable player traits.
 - The aerial indicator undercounts won duels (see data note).
 - Players near the 180-minute floor have noisier per-90 rates than tournament ever-presents.
 - npxG/xAG measure chance quality accumulated, not conversion skill; the attacker profile identifies chance-takers, not proven finishers.
 - Team-level patterns are descriptive; n = 32 supports no inferential claims.
-## What This Project Demonstrates

-End-to-end analytical ownership: raw event-data engineering (reconstructing player minutes from substitution events), catching and correcting a data bug whose fix overturned the original model selection, principled indicator construction with explicit construct mapping, formal mixture-model enumeration with transparent tradeoffs, programmatic label assignment that cannot drift from model output, and interpretation that lets the data overrule prior hypotheses.
-The method translates directly to people analytics: the same pipeline recovers employee typologies from performance, collaboration, and engagement data.

 ---

 ## Repository Structure